Bickio/Autostrate/brief.md

     - If users have to fix up the output of the software too much, it can be more time taking than writing from scratch.
     This also affects the tertiary stakeholders in a major way, because if the music doesn't sound good, they will be unhappy.
-If the generated parts are hard or awkward to play that negatively affects the secondary stakeholders, because they won't enjoy playing the music and therefore won't practice.
+If the generated parts are hard or awkward to play that negatively affects the secondary stakeholders, because they won't enjoy playing the music and therefore won't practice
+- It should be easily maintainable
+    - If the software is not easy to maintain from a development perspective, it won't be easy to develop and maintain, which will in turn affect how the software can change to reflect changes in stakeholder needs and it's ability to solve more issues and fill more needs/opportunities in the future.